Minep/Lunalipse/README.md

-# Lunalipse
+# Nullterial
-A Media Player in C# and use CSCore as decoder.
+A material style design for website use pure css ans javascript.